Quantitative Timed Simulation Functions and Refinement Metrics for Timed Systems (Full Version): Finite-state Game Graphs

 \subsection{From Debit Level to Difference Level Objectives}

-An easy extension of the debit level objectives is \emph{difference level} objectives --- instead of the debit levels that arise in plays, we consider the absolute values of the sum of the weights (\emph{i.e} we consider $|\EL(\rho(n))|$ values).
+An easy extension of the debit level objectives are \emph{difference level} objectives --- instead of the debit levels that arise in plays, we consider the absolute values of the sum of the weights (\emph{i.e} we consider $|\EL(\rho(n))|$ values).
+Debit level objectives only consider sums of weights when the sums are negative; difference level objectives consider the absolute values of sums of weights, with the sums being both positive and negative.
 We call the corresponding versions as $\DiffL$ instead of $\DL$.
 These games can be solved using two weight functions (the original weight function and its negation), and then applying results for two-dimensional energy and mean-payoff games with disjunction with coB\"uchi objectives.
-Applying our techniques to solve eventual maximal debit level, and average debit level, along with the results of~\cite{Chaloupka,VR11,CDHR10} we obtain the following result.
+Applying our techniques to solve eventual maximal debit level, and average debit level, along with the results of~\cite{Chaloupka,VR11,CDHR10} we obtain Theorem~\ref{theorem:FiniteFinal}.

 \begin{theorem} The optimal player-1 strategy, and the optimal value for difference-sum function with coB\"uchi disjunction, $\Opt(\maxDiffLC)(q)$, the optimal value $\Opt(\EvMaxDiffLC)(q)$ for the eventual maximal difference level objective with coB\"uchi disjunction, and the optimal value $\Opt(\AvDiffLC)(q)$ for average difference level objective with coB\"uchi disjunction, can all be computed in $O(\mathit{poly}(Q,E,W))$ time, where $\mathit{poly}$ is a polynomial function.\qedhere \end{theorem}